bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 }
 ```

 Now that we have `Ref<T>`, we are deprecating `ChangeTrackers<T>`, which is the old, more situational way of immutably accessing a component's change ticks within a system.
-This type will be removed in Bevy 0.11.
+This type will be removed in the next version.

 ## What's Next?